John Otis

-John Otis, CPJ's Andes correspondent for the Americas program, works as a correspondent for Time magazine and the Global Post.
-He authored the 2010 book Law of the Jungle, about U.S. military contractors kidnapped by Colombian rebels, and is based in Bogotá, Colombia.
+John Otis, CPJ's Andes correspondent for the Americas program, works as a reporter for NPR.
+He authored the 2010 book Law of the Jungle about U.S. military contractors kidnapped by Colombian rebels.
+He is based in Bogotá, Colombia

 Last critic standing: How El Nacional defies challenges to keep publishing